wntrblm/nox/docs/usage.rst

 By default, Nox will output colorful logs if you're using in an interactive terminal.
 However, if you are redirecting ``stderr`` to a file or otherwise not using an interactive terminal, or the environment variable ``NO_COLOR`` is set, nox will output in plaintext.
+If this is not set, and ``FORCE_COLOR`` is present, color will be forced.

 You can manually control Nox's output using the ``--nocolor`` and ``--forcecolor`` flags.